In Summary

 What Late Eating Actually Does

-The liver, which is the primary organ of nocturnal detoxification and metabolic regulation, operates most efficiently when it is not simultaneously processing a large digestive load.
+The liver, an important organ of nocturnal metabolic regulation, operates most efficiently when it is not simultaneously processing a large digestive load.
 When a substantial meal is consumed in the evening, the liver’s resources are divided between digestive metabolism and its nocturnal regulatory functions — including the clearance of inflammatory mediators, the regulation of glucose output, and the preparation of metabolic substrates for the overnight fast.
-This competition impairs both processes.
+This competition can impair both processes.

 Growth hormone secretion — which occurs primarily during the first period of slow-wave sleep — is suppressed by elevated insulin levels.
-An evening meal that produces a prolonged post-prandial insulin elevation reduces the growth hormone pulse that drives overnight tissue repair, fat oxidation, and protein synthesis.
-Patients who eat a heavy dinner consistently and then wonder why they feel unrestored despite apparently adequate sleep are often experiencing this growth hormone suppression.
+An evening meal that produces a prolonged post-prandial insulin elevation can reduce the growth hormone pulse that drives overnight tissue repair, fat oxidation, and protein synthesis.
+Patients who eat a heavy dinner consistently and then wonder why they feel unrestored despite apparently adequate sleep are sometimes experiencing this effect.

-Late eating also contributes to the metabolic syndrome phenotype through mechanisms that are independent of total caloric intake.
-Studies comparing groups with identical total calories but different timing distributions consistently show worse outcomes — higher fasting glucose, worse lipid profiles, greater visceral adiposity — in the late-eating groups.
-The calories are the same; the metabolic context in which they are processed is fundamentally different.
+Late eating also contributes to the metabolic syndrome phenotype through mechanisms that appear partly independent of total caloric intake.
+Studies comparing groups with identical total calories but different timing distributions tend to show worse outcomes — higher fasting glucose, worse lipid profiles, greater visceral adiposity — in the late-eating groups.
+The calories are the same; the metabolic context in which they are processed is different.

 Portion Architecture Rather Than Portion Reduction